Strategies for the Start of the Semester

 The first day(s) of the course are important for setting the tone and creating a good dynamic for the course.
 Try to approach your first day with the goal of understanding who your students are and guiding them through the structure of your course.

 - Ensure that students understand your goals for their learning.
 This is different than a list of topics that the course will include.
 This is about what you intend for your students to take with them and how the activities in the course will help to lead them there.
-This is related to the idea of “backward course design” and is part of the syllabus development process.

-- Introduce the tools and teaching techniques that you will use throughout the semester so that the students can understand what to expect.
+- Introduce the tools and teaching techniques that you will use throughout the semester so that students can understand what to expect.

-- Create an opportunity for students to learn actively and to engage with each other, even in the first class.
-For example, have them work in small groups on a syllabus “scavenger hunt” to answer questions about the course and what it will involve.
+- Have students work in small groups on a syllabus “scavenger hunt” to answer questions about the course and what it will involve.

 References :